 When working remotely, learning how to stay motivated is crucial for success.
-Without the logistical and social benefits of the traditional work environment, staying focused, and energized from a home office can be challenging.
+Without the logistical and social benefits of office space, priority management, and staying focused and energized can be challenging from a home office.
 Managing personal and team motivation requires personal awareness and intention to take action.

 The latest social and neuroscience tells us that play does wonders for our brains and mental health.
 It motivates, enables emotional intelligence, improves our decision-making ability, and catalyzes learning.
 The following strategies can be implemented at both the personal and team levels to mitigate the risk of burnout.